PFG, Picture Framing God

 H3ll, if you are going to pay me (and I am not cheap) my job is to show you another way of thinking isn't it?
 You don't have to follow my advice but a consultant's job is to give intellegent advice.

-I like most of your ideas, though I think your school ideas would probably end up in a "class" that would probably take a 3 or 4 weeks to cover. (not that I think that's a bad thing)
+Great comments Ron and always welcome.
+It's only when someone makes a personal attack that they need be concerned.
+My policy is very simple, and consistent: anyone is free and welcome to criticize my ideas.
+When someone attacks me personally however, they can expect retaliation.
+Once they've ceased their attack, I do the same.
+If they continue, so will I.I like most of your ideas, though I think your school ideas would probably end up in a "class" that would probably take a 3 or 4 weeks to cover. (not that I think that's a bad thing)

 The one concern I have about aligning with "top suppliers" is that there's a slippery slope between providing information and "selling".
 From reading your posts I can tell you're probably very good at selling, but in a learning situation there is a certain responsibility to your clients to not charge them to watch a commercial.
 I would imagine many of us here have been to "seminars" that were presented by top suppliers that simply break down to a long commercial.